premkumar-masilamani/premkumar-masilamani.github.io/english/_posts/2025-03-10-the-perception-of-time.md

 If time can move slower or faster depending on the speed and gravity, how far can we stretch the concept of time dilation?

-- If time can move slower, is there a place in the universe where the time stops?
+- If time can move slower, is there a place in the universe where time stops?
 - If time can move faster, is there a place in the universe where time is infinitely fast, to the point the concept of time breaks down?
 The time is so fast that the whole universe is born and dead infinitely in a vicious cycle before we could even conceive that this is happening.
 To an external observer, it would appear as if nothing is happening, the time stops.
 - If infinitely fast time and frozen time would look very similar, can we conceive this as a circle of time?.
 Infinitely fast -> Still -> Slow -> Fast -> Infinitely fast
 - If the circle of time exists and the universe flows through the circle of time, Is there any possible way for us to observe this?